Leila Forouhar: Migration

-Following the Iranian Revolution, Forouhar was summoned to the Islamic Revolutionary Courts.
-Due to the ban on women’s singing and other challenges, she left Iran in 1986, initially traveling to Turkish Kurdistan and then to Istanbul.
+Following the 1979 Iranian Revolution, Forouhar was summoned to the Islamic Revolutionary Courts.
+Due to the ban on women’s singing and other challenges, she left Iran in 1986, initially traveling to Turkey.
 From there, she went to Germany and, after four days, moved to France, where she reunited with her mother, sister, and brother after a year of separation.

 In 1988, she migrated to the United States and settled in Los Angeles, where she continued performing in concerts and producing new albums.
 She also acted in several television plays, the most notable being Shahr-e Farang alongside Parviz Kardan, Shahram Shabpareh, and Fariba Forouhar, as well as Matab and Kalantari, featuring Shohreh Aghdashloo and Houshang Touzie.

 In 1999, Forouhar performed in the play One Samad and Two Leilas with Iranian artist Parviz Sayyad and Fariba Forouhar.
 The play, inspired by her personal experiences, interrogations, and migration, holds the record for the most performances of an Iranian theater production outside Iran.